On This Page

 - The Corfu Trilogy – Gerald Durrell

-Charming series of memoirs that explores a young boy’s move (along with his quirky family, including his older brother Lawrence, whose Prospero’s Cell also features on this list) from Britain to Greece in the 1930s, and his discovery of the wonders of Corfu’s flora, fauna, people, and culture.
+Charming series of memoirs (My Family and Other Animals, Birds, Beasts, and Relatives, and Garden of the Gods) that explores a young boy’s move (along with his quirky family, including his older brother Lawrence, whose Prospero’s Cell also features on this list) from Britain to Greece in the 1930s, and his discovery of the wonders of Corfu’s flora, fauna, people, and culture.
 Recently adapted as an award-wining television series by BBC Masterpiece.

 - The Island – Victoria Hislop